 or book securely online here

-Book for three or more workshops and get a £15 discount (by phone only)
+Book all three workshops and get a £15 discount (by phone only)

 To discuss access or support needs, contact Hannah Robertshaw, Yorkshire Dance, 0113 243 9867 firstname.lastname@example.org